furudean/webchain/SPEC.md

 ## Concerns

-Since a nomination URL can be any valid URL, it is possible for a single actor to create a large number of nodes and nominate each other.
+- Since a nomination URL can be any valid URL, it is possible for a single actor to create a large number of nodes and nominate each other.
 Since the webchain is based on trust, such an attack is not likely to succeed unless the attacker can convince existing members to nominate them.

-If a nominated domain expires and is purchased by a malicious actor, they inherit the trust relationship and position in the webchain without the original vetting process.
+- If a nominated domain expires and is purchased by a malicious actor, they inherit the trust relationship and position in the webchain without the original vetting process.

-With each node limited to 2 nominations, the webchain could become unable to grow if the edges don't invite new nodes.
+- With each node having its number nominations limited, the webchain could become unable to grow if the edges don't invite new nodes.
 This could be mitigated by allowing more nominations per node, but that would also increase the risk of abuse.

-With the current design, members may only be in one webchain at a time.
+- With the current design, members may only be in one webchain at a time.
 This is a deliberate choice to keep things simple.
 Allowing multiple webchains would increase markup and crawler complexity.

+This is not an exhaustive list.